metagenlab/blast2profile/README.md

 # simple plot

 - *-r* reference genome
 - *-f* directory containing target fasta files.
-Fasta files should contain a single sequence and have LOCUS as header corresponding to the provided gbk file (see example files).
+Fasta files should contain a single sequence.
+The fasta header should match the label file (parameter *-a*) or one LOCUS of one gbk file (parameter *-g*).
 - *-b* fasta file to blast.
 Fasta entry headers are used as comlum labels (see example below).
 - *-m* mlst sheme (see tseeman mlst)
 - *-id* do not show identity values (only color scale)